sumanndass/Bank-Data-MSBI-Project/README.md

   as
   begin
   	--Incremental Insert
-  		--select columns that we need to for dimension table insert into dim_account select	a.acc_id, a.cust_name, a.cust_add, a.cust_state, a.cust_zipcode, a.br_id,
+  		--select columns that we need for dimension table insert into dim_account select	a.acc_id, a.cust_name, a.cust_add, a.cust_state, a.cust_zipcode, a.br_id,
   			a.prod_id, p.prod_name, a.status, 91 as 'country_code'